-At Maurice Blackburn, we believe Aboriginal and Torres Strait Islander rights are worth actively fighting for.
-We work in the courts and in the community to address injustices and to help close the reconciliation gap in health, income and living standards between Aboriginal and non-Aboriginal Australians.
+Aboriginal and Torres Strait Islander people continue to experience a range of injustices, despite efforts to help close the reconciliation gap in health, income and living standards between Aboriginal and non-Aboriginal Australians.

 A Federal Court trial began on 2 June 2014 before Justice Anthony North.
 Evidence was also taken on country in Tennant Creek for 5 days.
 Two weeks into the trial, the parties reached a settlement after the Federal Government agreed not to act upon the nomination of the site by the Northern Land Council (NLC).